 - PIs are encouraged to consult with program officers about the appropriate fit for their proposed project.

 - Education and Human Resources (EHR):

-- Discipline-specific projects at the Element level should be submitted to the SSE component of the SI2 program if the proposed project is to develop software for education research which will be used by a large community of education researchers.
+- Discipline-specific projects at the Element level should be submitted to the SSE class of the SI2 program if the proposed project is to develop software for education research which will be used by a large community of education researchers.

 - Engineering (ENG):

 - Projects that focus on interdisciplinary research integrating computational methods, mathematical and statistical analysis, and/or high performance computing with engineering applications to advance discovery, design and operation of engineering problems should be submitted to the Computational and Data-enabled Science and Engineering Program (CDS&E) (PD 12-8084).